 Players Entry List

-The official entry list for the 2023 singles and doubles tournaments in Tokyo has not yet been released but below is a selection of players who played in the 2022 men’s singles event.
+The official entry list for the 2023 singles and doubles tournaments in Tokyo has now been released and below is a selection of players who participated in the 2023 men’s singles event, with Taylor Fritz and Casper Ruud the top seeds.

 - Alex de Minaur